 Testing the theory

 More importantly, this idea has been tested several times.
-A newly published study found the same thing as two earlier studies.

 Whether tracking markers of bone loss, or checking the bones with radiological methods (DEXA scans), the results were the same every time.
 Guess what?

 Zero difference between the groups.
 Nothing happened to bone strength.